nick-ng/poe-map-team/README.md

 - 4.0 Power Siphon (1, Power Siphon of the Archmage)
 - 4.0 Summon Raging Spirit (1, Summon Raging Spirit of Enormity)
 - 3.5 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)
+- 3.4 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
 - 3.0 Boneshatter (2, Boneshatter of Complex Trauma, Boneshatter of Carnage)
 - 3.0 Exsanguinate (1, Exsanguinate of Transmission)
 - 3.0 Leap Slam (1, Leap Slam of Groundbreaking)